nodejs/Release/README.md

 build and sign releases.  **Additions to the releasers team must be approved by the CTC.**

-The Long Terms Support (LTS)  team manages the process/content of LTS  releases and the required backporting for these releases.
+The Long Term Support (LTS) team manages the process/content of LTS releases and the required backporting for these releases.

 The CITGM team maintains CITGM as one of the key sanity checks for releases.